siddgood/180proj/README.md

 * Zip/compress up the non-empty folder and upload the zipped folder to Google Drive
 * Set the share settings such that "Anyone with link" can view

-Complete the above steps for your desired road network shapefile, AOI shapefile, and parameter shapefile
+Complete the above steps for your desired road network shapefile, AOI shapefile, and parameter shapefile.